DavidSwanberg/portfolio_project/project-worksheet.md

 ## Project Description

-Resume website that provides information about me, a collection of portfolio projects, and ways to contact me.
+Resume website that provides information about myself, my skills and experience, a collection of portfolio projects, and ways to contact me.

 ## Google Sheet

-Include link to your google sheet here.
-Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/15PmioBi2dQEkewpqI7MDkDpvcVF0Trw8vmarAQbwoHk/edit#gid=0)

 ## Wireframes